d4m30n/Meal-Plan/README.txt

-This is specifily configered for finding the optimal solution of recipes that will meet all the dislike requirements for a group of people
+This is specifily configered for finding the optimal solution of recipes that will attempt to meet the dislike requirements for a group of people

 RUNNING